mavenlink/brainstem/README.md

 what you'd like to document for the `show` action, but you are also likely to have your `create` and `update` methods be very similar.

-You can thusly define an action context and place any configuration inside this context, and it will keep the documentation isolated to that specific action:
+You can define an action context and place any configuration inside this context, and it will keep the documentation isolated to that specific action:

 ```ruby